wekeo/DEFUNCT-wekeo-jupyter-lab/README.md

 of the features that the Jupyter Notebook environment offers.

 ## Copernicus Data
-The notebooks contained within the repository feature data from the `Copernicus Marine Monitoring Service` and the `Copernicus Atmosphere Monitoring Service`, including Sentinel-5p and Sentinel-3 data:
+The notebooks contained within the repository feature data from the `Copernicus Marine Monitoring Service`, the `Copernicus Atmosphere Monitoring Service`, and the `Copernicus Climate Change Service`, including Sentinel-5p, Sentinel-3 and reanalysis data:
 * `MARINE`
   * Sentinel-3 Level 2 Ocean Colour, Sea Surface Temperature, and Altimetry
   * Copernicus Marine Service products
 * `ATMOSPHERE`
   * Sentinel-3 OLCI Level 1B
   * Sentinel-5p TROPOMI Carbon Monoxide
   * Copernicus Atmosphere Monitoring Service (CAMS) Global Reanalysis (EAC4)
+* `CLIMATE`
+  * Global Reanalysis (ERA5)
+  * Regional Reanalysis (UERRA)

 ## Where to find what you need
 The content of this repository is suitable for those completely new to WEkEO, Python, Copernicus data